pivotal/docs-tap/cli-plugins/apps/overview.hbs.md

 starts on demand, a constellation of microservices that functions as a logical application, or a small hello-world test application.

-For information about installing the Apps CLI plug-in, see [Install Apps CLI plug-in](tutorials.hbs.md)
+For information about installing the Tanzu Apps CLI, see [Install Tanzu Apps CLI](./getting-started/installation.hbs.md).